Information for Triallers

 Please read before completing your entry form.

-The National Maiden Championship is open to dogs that have not won any 3 sheep type of sheep dog trial up to the closing date of entries (15th February 2023)
+The National Maiden Championship is open to dogs that have not won any 3 sheep type of sheep dog trial up to the closing date of entries (7th February 2024)

 Maiden dogs are ONLY eligible to enter the Improver Trial if they are the first FOUR dogs in the Maiden Final.
-These 4 finalists will be given free entry into the Improver Trial and may be entered in the Open Trial on payment of the Open entry fee. Ā Ā If entered in the National Open these dogs will be eligible for the Top 20.
+These 4 finalists will be given free entry into the Improver Trial and may be entered in the Open Trial on payment of the Open entry fee.
+If entered in the National Open these dogs will be eligible for the Top 20.

 The National Improver Championship is open to dogs that have won a Maiden/Novice Trial but have not won any type of improver or higher class of 3 sheep dog trial up to the closing date of entry.